 Are deposits paid by Housing Benefit?

 Deposits are not usually covered by Housing Benefit.
 If you require a deposit from a tenant, they will need to provide this from their own funds.
 If they are unable to do this, they can apply to be considered for Discretionary Housing Benefits.
-They can make a claim from our website.

 You must protect your tenants’ deposits, in either a custodial or insurance based scheme.
 Visit the Tenancy Deposit Protection website for information.

-Will the Council pay a month's notice if the tenant leaves without telling me?
+Will the council pay a month's notice if the tenant leaves without telling me?

 We can only pay Housing Benefit if a tenant has a liability to pay rent and occupies the property as their home.
 A tenant, who has left without giving notice may still have a liability to pay rent but no longer occupies the property as their home, will not normally be entitled to benefit.